 Figures 3 and 4 show estimated annual M/HD fleet NOx and PM emissions, respectively, under the baseline scenario and the modeled Clean Truck policy scenarios.
-Under the baseline scenario, annual M/HD fleet NOx emissions are projected to fall by 50 percent and annual fleet PM emissions are projected to fall 75 percent through 2040 and 2045, respectively, as the current fleet turns over to new gasoline and diesel trucks with cleaner engines that meet more stringent EPA new engine emissions standards.
-In later years baseline annual NOx and PM emissions are then projected to start rising again as annual fleet VMT continues to grow.
+Under the baseline scenario, annual M/HD fleet NOx emissions are projected to fall by 46 percent and annual fleet PM emissions are projected to fall 73 percent through 2045, as the current fleet turns over to new gasoline and diesel trucks with cleaner engines that meet more stringent EPA new engine emissions standards.
+After 2045 baseline annual NOx and PM emissions are then projected to start rising again as annual fleet VMT continues to grow.